 Today’s vegan strawberry rhubarb crisp makes a delightful and healthy dessert full of vibrant summertime flavors.
-This easy crumble recipe calls for simple plant based ingredients, and comes together in an hour or less!
+This easy vegan fruit crumble recipe calls for simple plant based ingredients, and comes together in only an hour or less.
 Make it gluten free by using certified gluten free oats and oat flour.

 I’ve never eaten anything made with rhubarb when I was growing up in the ex-USSR.
 I actually had to google the Russian word for rhubarb because I had no idea what it was.